 [Tutorial] Plex Subtitles Download & Add Subtitles to Plex

+Part 1.
 How to Automatically Download and Get Subtitles on Plex Media Server

 Couple of years ago, Plex development team announced that they enhanced Plex with all varies of smarts to help users sort out the most matchable subtitles in all sorts of languages.
 That means Plex supports automatic subtitle downloads for your movie and TV show.
 If the movies or TV shows are not in your native tongue, have hard-to-understand accents, or if you want to learn a foreign language, and unfortunately they are not accompanied with subtitles, now you can follow the steps below to automatically download subtitles to Plex so that you can play them with languages.

 Step 1: Launch Plex web app > tap Settings from the upper right corner of the main interface.

 Step 2: Opt for your Plex media server and choose "Agents".

 Step 3: Click "Movies" > Plex Movie > check "OpenSubtitles.org" and drag it to the topmost in the list.

 Step 4: Click the gear icon on the right of the opensubtitles.org entry.
 Then the settings dialog will open, where you can choose up to 2 languages if you like.

 Step 5: As for TV shows under "Shows" category, repeat the above process again and choose "TheTVDB" entry.
 Tick OpenSubtitles entry again and put it at the top of the list, as well.

 At this point, it enables automatic subtitle downloads for Plex movies and television shows through OpenSubtitles.org.
 Then, refresh your libraries.
 If subtitle search is not working or you wanna search hearing impaired subtitle or forced subtitles, check here to get detailed guide.